abdollahpour/micro-image-manager/README.md

 # micro-image-manager

-One of the big chanlenge to manage media's like image in microservices is how to distributed them, manage and optimize them without bring whole new infostructure and complexity in your app.
+One of the big challenges to manage media in microservices is to how distributed them, manage and optimize them without bringing whole new infostructure and complexity in your app.

 The solution is micro-image-manager.
-Simple, fast and scable to slution to manage, distributed and optimize your images.
-Some of the main featues are:
+Simple, fast, and scalable solution to manage, distributed, and optimize your images.
+Some of the main features are:

+* Convert images to different formats and sizes for different target browser and mobile
+* Crop & resize images
+* Optimize images (jpeg & webp)
 * Distributed images resources over your cluster using MongoDB replica
-* Convert images to different formats and sizes for different target browser
-* Crop & resize images
-* Optimize images